Saturday, June 14, 2025

 The Role of Physical Therapy in Arthritis Care

-Physical therapy is key for living with arthritis.
+Physical therapy is key to living with arthritis.
 It helps you move better and feel less pain.
-Certified therapists create plans that meet your needs, like easing knee or wrist stiffness.
+Our certified therapists make plans based on your needs, such as knee or wrist stiffness.

-The Arthritis Foundation says these exercises can stop joint damage.
+The Arthritis Foundation indicates that flexibility exercises can prevent joint damage.
 They also help you get stronger.

 How a Physical Therapist Can Help